The last volume of the Penguin edition, consisting of chapters 99–120, in which the dream ends and the stone returns to Greensickness Peak.

 The first Inspector Alleyn book was published in 1934, and Last Ditch was published in 1977.
 Time passes!
 The main character for most of the book is Alleyn's adult son.
 One of the people he meets in the village where he's staying thinks it's an astonishing coincidence that he's the son of a famous artist, and another thinks it's an astonishing coincidence that he's the son of a famous policeman.

 The cover blurb (by Jonathan Letham) calls it “The best science-fiction nonfiction novel I've ever read.”
 Yes, that oxymoronic description is about right.
 It isn't a character driven book, or even plot driven.
 A lot of what the characters talk about is some new fact one of them learned in their research, which of course is some fact the author learned in his research.
-There are memorable set pieces focusing on place, many in Zürich and some in Antarctica or one of the other wild places of the Earth, but mostly the book reads as a sort of oral history of the future, from the mid 2020s through perhaps the 2040s or 2050s.
+There are memorable set pieces focusing on place, many in Zürich and some in Antarctica or one of the other wild places of the Earth, but mostly the book reads as an oral history of the future, from the mid 2020s through perhaps the 2040s or 2050s.

 The book begins in Uttar Pradesh with a horrifying heat wave, wet-bulb temperatures that exceed 40° C and a death count that can't ever be known for sure but that's estimated at twenty million.
 From then on it's what the world, or at least some of the world, does about the climate crisis.
 It's a variety of efforts, some more savory than others: a renewed effort to make the Paris Agreement more effective, including a new international agency nicknamed the Ministry for the Future, new technologies for renewable energy and carbon-neutral transporation, geoengineering both authorized by the international order and unilateral (Pinatubo gets a mention here just like in Termination Shock), terrorism and targeted assassination, a new “carbon coin” blockchain currency backed by carbon sequestration, mass movements all over the world demanding popular accountability and transformative economics.